lxjwlt/data-seed/README.md

 ![Node version][node-image] [![NPM version][npm-image]][npm-url]

-Fake data generator for js develop.
+Mock data for js develop.

 ## when to use?